 It wasn’t until I got into the US adaptation of Queer As Folk that I sought out slash fiction.
 I had watched the English original, a Russell T. Davies penned half-hour dark comedy with a total of 10 episodes.

-I was drawn to Charlie Hunnam’s Nathan, the 15-year-old who heedlessly ventured onto Canal Street and the world of adults led by his libido.
+As a teenager myself, I was drawn to Charlie Hunnam’s Nathan, the 15-year-old who heedlessly ventured onto Canal Street and the world of adults led by his libido.
 His primary conquest and the man he would continue to pursue throughout the series was the 29-year-old Stuart.

 The age gap was a risque choice even at the time, I question whether it would fly today.
 As a teen myself, I wasn’t too concerned with the ethics of it all, happy to vicariously follow along from my living room.
 A particularly scandalizing scene featured a post-funeral blowjob in someone else’s childhood bedroom.
 It was enough to know I should probably keep my viewing habits to myself.